Eid Mubarak NZ: ICONZ Calls for Justice and Moral Leadership

 “Eid is a return — a return to our shared human values, our sense of responsibility, and our commitment to one another,” the address stated.
 “It is both a moment of joy and a call to action.”

 While Eid is traditionally celebrated with happiness and gratitude, recent years have seen it arrive during times of deep global hardship.
 Ongoing conflicts, civilian suffering, and human rights violations across parts of the world have cast a heavy shadow over celebrations for many communities.
-The ongoing atrocities in Gaza and recent violation of international laws in the West Asia are serious matter of concerns for Muslim communities in New Zealand and every peace-loving Kiwi.
+The ongoing atrocities in Gaza and recent violations of international law in West Asia are a serious matter of concern for Muslim communities in New Zealand and every peace-loving Kiwi.

-Islamic Council of New Zealand expressed serious concern about the global erosion of diplomacy, international law, and moral accountability in the context of recent US-Israel led war of aggression on Iran, warning that their absence has contributed to rising aggression, injustice, and the normalisation of violence against civilians and essential infrastructure.
-This kind of rhetoric instigate the hate and violence as we have witnessed on March the 15th in Christchurch Mosque terror attack.
+Islamic Council of New Zealand expressed serious concern about the global erosion of diplomacy, international law, and moral accountability in the context of recent US-Israel-led war of aggression on Iran, warning that their absence has contributed to rising aggression, injustice, and the normalisation of violence against civilians and essential infrastructure.
+This kind of rhetoric instigates hate and violence as we have witnessed on the March 15 Christchurch mosque terror attack.

 “It is deeply regrettable that the suffering of innocent people and the ongoing atrocities have not stirred the conscience of the international community, yet rising oil prices and their economic implications have prompted immediate concern.”